 The Trust and Identity Document Repository is found here.

-Internet2 Trust and Identity's document stewardship process is intended to formalize the management of documents as they are drafted, proposed, vetted, and approved for use, and published for open access.
+Internet2 Trust and Identity's document stewardship process formalizes the management of documents as they are drafted, proposed, vetted, and approved for use, and published for open access.
 It is intended to address any documents that are products of work sponsored by Trust and Identity or one of its community advisory groups.
 Examples of such products include:

 - Community standards